 When using an adaptive video set with the Scene7 video component, the component will need to resized to fit he dimensions of the video.

-The Scene7 content browser lets you view content from Scene7 directly in AEM.
+The Scene7 content browser lets you view content from Scene7 directly in Experience Manager.
 To access the content browser, in the Content Finder, select Scene7 in the touch-optimized user interface or the S7 icon in the classic user interface.
 Functionality is identical between both user interfaces.

-If you have multiple configurations, AEM by default displays the default configuration.
+If you have multiple configurations, Experience Manager by default displays the default configuration.
 You can select different configurations directly in the Scene7 content browser in the drop-down menu.

 Browse content in Scene7 by clicking the S7 tab.